vasudevgupta31/langchain-kggen/README.md

 A powerful Python library for generating knowledge graphs from unstructured text using LangChain and Large Language Models (LLMs).
 Extract entities, relationships, and create structured knowledge representations with support for clustering, chunking, and parallel processing.

+Note: This project and the contents of it are inspired by KGgen as proposed by (https://arxiv.org/pdf/2502.09956) dated 14 Feb 2025.

 ## Features

--  LLM-Powered Extraction: Leverage any LangChain-compatible language model for intelligent entity and relation extraction
+-  `LLM-Powered Extraction`: Leverage any LangChain-compatible language model for intelligent entity and relation extraction
--  Knowledge Graph Generation: Create structured graphs with entities, relations, and edges from raw text or conversations
+-  `Knowledge Graph Generation`: Create structured graphs with entities, relations, and edges from raw text or conversations
--  Semantic Clustering: Automatically cluster similar entities and relations using LLM-based semantic understanding
+-  `Semantic Clustering`: Automatically cluster similar entities and relations using LLM-based semantic understanding
--  Parallel Processing: Handle large texts efficiently with concurrent chunk processing
+-  `Parallel Processing`: Handle large texts efficiently with concurrent chunk processing
--  Conversation Support: Extract knowledge graphs from conversational data (chat logs, dialogues)
+-  `Conversation Support`: Extract knowledge graphs from conversational data (chat logs, dialogues)
--  Flexible Input: Process both plain text and structured conversation formats
+-  `Flexible Input`: Process both plain text and structured conversation formats
--  Customizable: Fine-tune extraction with context, chunk sizes, and clustering parameters
+-  `Customizable`: Fine-tune extraction with context, chunk sizes, and clustering parameters
--  Export Support: Save generated graphs to JSON format for further analysis
+-  `Export Support`: Save generated graphs to JSON format for further analysis

 ## Installation